 The annual compensation considerations also include the awarding of stock options.
-The granting of options to the Named Executive Officers under the Corporation's Amended and Restated Stock Option Plan, as amended from time to time (the "Stock Option Plan") serves three primary purposes: (1) to recognize significant performance during the past year; (2) to provide long-term incentives for future efforts, since the value of the options is directly dependent on the market valuation of the Corporation; and (3) to retain individuals, as the options typically vest over time.
+The granting of options to the Named Executive Officers under the Stock Option Plan serves three primary purposes: (1) to recognize significant performance during the past year; (2) to provide long-term incentives for future efforts, since the value of the options is directly dependent on the market valuation of the Corporation; and (3) to retain individuals, as the options typically vest over time.
 When determining whether and how many new option grants will be made, the Compensation Committee takes into account the amount and terms of any outstanding options.
 The Compensation Committee generally considers the granting of options twice annually to all eligible employees, including executive officers.
 The Committee, in its discretion, may grant options at other times during a fiscal year to a Named Executive Officer for performance or other reasons.
 Fennec does not require its Named Executive Officers to own a specific number of Common Shares.